Tiemma/DockerALC/README.md

 DO NOT CHANGE!.
 *

-Once that's setup, you can cd into the ~/Docker directory and run make to start the machine
+Once that's setup, you can cd into the root directory of the project and run make to start the machine

 ```
 make